 We agree; there’s no reason to worry, because, you know, it’s a done deal.
-We’re not happy about having synthetic fluoropolymers sharing our cell space, so we’re just taking a different tack with our cookware.
+That doesn’t mean we’re happy about having synthetic fluoropolymers sharing our cell space, so we’re just taking a different tack with our cookware.
 The worst that could happen using our tin-lined copper?
 You get a little more of an essential nutrient (you probably lack), and your sauces go three-star.

 History Making: The Metal of Honor.

 Make no mistake, we respect stainless steel.
 For bike parts and sailing tackle, if it’s not aluminum alloy or carbon fiber, stainless is what you want pretty much everywhere.
-For cooking there are better, more efficient, more culinary, less industrialized choices, which is why we’ve gone with 100% tin-linings for our copper cookware.
+For cooking there are better, more efficient, more culinary, less industrialized choices.

 In the history of cookery, copper and tin have been at the forefront of every major step forward, not only during the Copper Age but like when the great Auguste Escoffier discovered that tin linings for canned goods would prevent the French army from dropping in its boots from botulism and lead poisoning.
 He picked up that fact from a study of how his copper pots and pans were made.
 That little advance netted him the Legion d’ Honneur, a place in history as the father of modern French technique (and as arguably the world’s first celebrity chef), and may have something to do with the tradition of copper being known as the chef’s “metal of honor”.